appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

-Allows you to define the number of Zones.
-You can set a minimum of 1 Zone and a maximum of 4 Zones.
-By default, the section contains 1 Zone.
+The Zone property allows you to define how many Zones you want to have in your layout.
+Zones are the primary containers within the layout that hold your content.
+You can have a minimum of 1 Zone and a maximum of 4 Zones in a single layout.
+By default, when you create a new layout, it contains 1 Zone.

 </dd>

 ### General

+General properties are essential configurations that provide overall control over the widget's behavior and appearance.

 #### Visible `boolean`